-According to the approved 2008 asphalt monitoring and removal plan (LANL 2008, 102726), the need to continue inspection and asphalt removal activities will be reevaluated with the USFS and NMED every third inspection (i.e., every 6 years) beginning with the first biennial inspection and removal activity in fall of 2009.
+According to the approved 2008 asphalt monitoring and removal plan (LANL 2008, 102726), the need to continue inspection and asphalt removal activities will be reevaluated with the USFS and NMED every third inspection (i.e., every 6 yr) beginning with the first biennial inspection and removal activity in fall of 2009.
 The 2015 inspection and asphalt removal activities presented the first opportunity to reevaluate the need to continue the biennial inspection and removal activities.
-The quantity of asphalt removed in 2015 represents a minor increase relative to the quantity removed in 2013.
-However, the quantity of asphalt removed in 2019 was nearly equivalent to the quantity removed in 2015 and 2017 and approximately only 20% of the amount removed in 2009.
-Based on these trends, the U.S. Department of Energy (DOE) Environmental Management Los Alamos Field Office (EM-LA) recommends changing from a biennial inspection and removal to a quadrennial inspection and removal.
+Since 2015, the amount of immediately collectable asphalt and tar removed has decreased with each biennial walkdown, and has been less than a single 55-gal. drum for the last two walkdowns.
+Based on the decreasing quantity of asphalt material removed from the five previous biennial cleanup activities covering a ten-year period, the U.S. Department of Energy Environmental Management Los Alamos Field Office recommends reducing the frequency of the asphalt monitoring and removal activities from a biennial basis to a triennial basis starting in calendar year 2026.